bec-project/ophyd_devices/ophyd_devices/epics/devices/aerotech/README.md

 What's more is that unless it's explicitly specified in the scan, **ALL** ophyd devices (even listeners) get staged and unstaged for every scan.
 This either makes device management mandatory or raises the need to explicitly prevent this in custom scans.

-### Scan server hangs
+### The BEC hangs or deadlocks

-Unfortunately a common behavior.
+Unfortunately a common behavior that manifests in .
+Common causes include the described issue with num_pos or raising an exception from the Ophyd layer.
+I'll expand this later.

 ### Class